Psychology Thesis Guidelines: Fall 2019 – Summer 2020

 A MS-Industrial/Organizational thesis committee shall consist of two full-time in residence, tenured/tenure track faculty members in Psychology, including the Chair; the third may be any professionally qualified person with a minimum of a Master’s degree.

-The proposal is to specify clearly what you propose to do for your thesis project or research study so that you and the committee can discuss the details and arrive at definite decisions and agreement.
-Committees differ in what they require in the proposal, but in general they usually include an introduction, methods and planned analysis and interpretations section.
+The proposal is to specify clearly what you propose to do for your thesis project or research study so that you and the Committee can discuss the details and arrive at definite decisions and agreement.
+Committees differ in what they require in the proposal, but in general they usually include an introduction, a methods and a planned analysis and interpretations section.
 See both the “Announcement/Abstract Guide for Orals” and “Thesis Proposal Guide” below for guidance in organizing the proposal.
 Proposals are written in the future tense (“will”).
 If there are some details or procedures you are uncertain about, include a discussion of the various ways you might proceed in your proposal, indicating the pros and cons of each possible way.
 These options are discussed until resolution at preliminary orals.

 You are not permitted to begin the research or project itself until your proposal has been approved at (or after) preliminary orals and by the Office of University Research (see IRB discussion below).
-You may do pilot work with your committee chairperson’s approval.
+You may do pilot work with your committee chair’s approval.
 After gaining approval, you must follow the plans agreed to in the proposal.
-If minor changes are needed as you proceed, clear them with your chairperson.
+If minor changes are needed as you proceed, clear them with your Chair.
 If major changes are needed, a new proposal (or revision) and new preliminary orals are required.
 Also, if a copyrighted measurement device is to be used, approval must be obtained from the copyright holder (do this as soon as possible, as approval can take three-six months or even longer).
 See the university Thesis and Dissertation Office’s information regarding Copyright, as well as a formatted Request for Permission form.

 The department will accept a satisfactory thesis based on the approved proposed research or project even if the results of the study were not as exciting as hoped, or a committee member had to be replaced (hopefully, a rare event).